 Guiding the MS Engineering reference letter

 Generally speaking, you should let your recommenders know why you’ve asked them to speak on your behalf.
-They’ll want to know which aspects of your time together you want to highlight.
+So first of all, you should explain the purpose of the letter of recommendation (LOR), which will help them understand which aspects of your time together to highlight in the LOR itself.

 That’s just the beginning.
 You should also let your reference letter writers know why you want to go back to school, which courses interest you most, why you’re applying to a certain programme, and what you hope to do with your degree.
 Getting a good letter of recommendation is important because it has the potential to make or break your application.